The Pyrex Glass Controversy That Just Won't Die

 “The favorable qualities of soda-lime silicate glass are that it is extremely cheap, yet with a fairly high chemical durability and good optical transparency,” Mauro explained.
 “However, soda lime silicate has a poor thermal shock resistance due to its high CTE. … Borosilicate glass can withstand 2.5-3 times the temperature difference compared to soda lime silicate.”

 Mauro knows his glass, too.
 Before taking his faculty position at Penn State, he spent nearly two decades working at Corning, where he was one of the inventors of Gorilla Glass.
 It’s worth remembering that Corning was the birthplace of Pyrex.
 Mauro has also co-authored academic papers on the glass chemistry of Pyrex, and he is the editor of the Journal of the American Ceramics Society.
 Based on his extensive knowledge of the material, Mauro actually makes the science behind soda-lime glass and heat sound even more damning.
 He went on to note how soda-lime glass is tempered to improve its strength.
-However, that tempering process also makes the interior of glass more compressed.
+However, that tempering process also makes the interior of glass more stressed.

 “So when it fractures, it breaks in a catastrophic fashion (i.e., breaking in many small pieces; so-called ‘frangibility’),” Mauro said.
 “This is in contrast to an untempered borosilicate glass, which would break into much larger pieces compared to a tempered soda-lime.”